-330-9.1 General: Construct a smooth pavement with good surface texture and the proper cross-slope.

-330-9.2 Texture of the Finished Surface of Paving Layers: Produce a finished surface of uniform texture and compaction with no pulled, torn, raveled, crushed or loosened portions and free of segregation, bleeding, flushing, sand streaks, sand spots, or ripples.
-Address any pavement not meeting the requirements of this specification in accordance with 330-9.5.
+- 330-9.1 General: Construct a smooth pavement with good surface texture and the proper cross-slope. - 330-9.2 Texture of the Finished Surface of Paving Layers: Produce a finished surface of uniform texture and compaction with no pulled, torn, raveled, crushed or loosened portions and free of segregation, bleeding, flushing, sand streaks, sand spots, or ripples.
+Some examples of pavement deficiencies are displayed at the following URL: